-Candidates for tenure must have a record of exemplary performance in the discharge of their primary responsibilities in teaching; research or other creative activities; and service to society, the University, and the profession (Guidelines).
+Candidates for tenure must have a record of exemplary performance in the discharge of their primary responsibilities in teaching; research or other creative activities; and service to society, the University, and the profession (Guidelines, p.
+40).
 A recommendation for tenure will require performance at the level specified for the rank at which either or both is being sought as described in the Guidelines of the University of Georgia and in the previous sections of this document.
-In all matters relating to the tenure of faculty members, the Department of Mathematics, Science, and Social Studies Education will follow the procedures and criteria specified in the Guidelines (especially Section X, Procedures for Tenure), and will follow the timetables, deadlines and other procedural routines specified by the Mary Frances Early College of Education.
-In addition, tenure in the Department of Mathematics, Science, and Social Studies Education will be recommended only if the candidate's current productivity in research and scholarship is likely to continue going forward, and if there is a long-range need for candidate's professional competence, expertise, duties, and responsibilities.
+In all matters relating to the tenure of faculty members, the Department of Mathematics and Science Education will follow the procedures and criteria specified in the Guidelines (especially Section X, Procedures for Tenure, pp. 39-42) and will follow the timetables, deadlines and other procedural routines specified by the College of Education.
+In addition, tenure in the Department of Mathematics and Science Education will be recommended only if the candidate's current productivity in research and scholarship is likely to continue going forward, and if there is a long-range need for candidate's professional competence, expertise, duties, and responsibilities.